gbmhunter/blog/content/electronics/communication-protocols/i3c-communication-protocol/_index.md

 The speed improvement over I2C is enabled mostly by the ability for I3C to **switch from open-drain to push-pull drive** in certain modes.
 I2C uses open-drain drive at all times, which limits the rise-time of the signal (the signal is pulled high by a "slow" resistor).
 I3C can switch from open-drain to push-pull once the initial bus arbitration has taken place, allowing much faster communication (up to rates comparable with SPI).

+I3C does not need external pull-up resistors --- the pull-up resistors are provided by the I3C master(s).

 ## Backwards Compatibility With I2C

 **I2C devices can be connected to an I3C bus** and communicate with I2C and I3C nodes at I2C bit rates.
 The standard allows the **bit rate to increase** when an I3C node is communicating with another I3C node.
+While I2C slaves are supported on an I3C bus, I2C masters are not (the master on a I3C must be a I3C device).

 ## References